-- Hotel Matignon (Prime Minister's residence)
+- Hotel Matignon (the Prime Minister's residence)

-- Hotel Biron (Rodin museum)
+- Hotel Biron (the Rodin museum)

-- Hotel de Brienne (Ministry of Defence)
+- Hotel de Brienne (the Ministry of Defence)

-- Hotel du Châtelet (Ministry of Labour)
+- Hotel du Châtelet (the Ministry of Labour)

-- Hotel de Villeroy (Ministry of Agriculture)
+- Hotel de Villeroy (the Ministry of Agriculture)

-- Hotel de Roquelaure (Ministry of Ecology)
+- Hotel de Roquelaure (the Ministry of Ecology)

-- Hotel de Rochechouart (Ministry of Education)
+- Hotel de Rochechouart (the Ministry of Education)

-- Hotel de Boisgelin (Italian embassy)
+- Hotel de Boisgelin (the Italian embassy)

-- Hotel de Galiffet (Italian cultural institute)
+- Hotel de Galiffet (the Italian cultural institute)

-It is one of the focal points of Proust's famous novels A la Recherche du Temps Perdu.
+It is one of the main locations described in Proust's famous novel A la Recherche du Temps Perdu.